nacochran/GoogleAuth/README.md

 # GoogleAuth
-Template for using Google Authentication, using JavaScript, Node, Express, and Passport.js.
+Template for using Google Authentication, using JavaScript, Node, Express, Passport, and MongoDB.

 ## Setting Up App